 F. Conclusion.

-The SSI report's treatment of "Armored Fighting Vehicle Options" is clearly an attempt to justify procurement of wheeled armored vehicles, but it provides no meaningful data or rationale to support the pitch.
+data or rationale to support the pitch.
 The report correctly states that the Army needs light armored vehicles for rapid strategic mobility, and then concludes that, since light armored vehicles are (by the authors definition) wheeled, the Army must buy some, perhaps anyone's.
 It is the conclusion that light armored vehicles must be wheeled, and only wheeled, that is not just wrong, but bizarrely wrong.
 It ignores the real capabilities and financial investment in the Army's existing fleet of M113 variants, all tracked light armored vehicles capable of C-130 airlift.
 Whatever its merits as to organization and doctrine, the document's approach to combat vehicles is seriously flawed, as evidenced by its own distortions and omissions.
 If there is any real justification for a wheeled armored vehicle procurement program, the authors have not presented it here.

 G. Disclaimer.